CarryCodes/All-In-One-Currency-Exchange/readme.txt

 == Description ==
 Now you can show the products in your woocommerce shop in many currencies to become an international shop with up to update currencies data in our coulds.

+This plugin has been build with react and tailwindcss and will be in our github repo if you want  to join us developing it.

 == Frequently Asked Questions ==

 = Where can I find the All In One Currency Exchange documentation and setup guide? =